Weighted average cost of capital: Tax effects

 This calculation can vary significantly due to the existence of many plausible proxies for each element.
 As a result, a fairly wide range of values for the WACC of a given firm in a given year may appear defensible.

 Components

 Debt

+The cost of debt component in WACC.
+As debt increases, the after-tax cost $k_d(1-T)$ remains a primary driver of the overall weighted average until financial risk premiums rise.

-The firm's debt component is stated as k_{d} and since there is a tax benefit from interest payments then the after tax WACC component is k_{d}(1-T); where T is the tax rate.
+The firm's debt component is stated as k_{d}, and since there is a tax benefit from interest payments, the after-tax WACC component is k_{d}(1-T), where T is the tax rate.

 Increasing the debt component under WACC has advantages including: